 Asking a friend, partner, or parent to support you turns out to be a much bigger deal than you might think because of the burden of joining you in your pain and shame to stand with you.
 Herman goes on to say the answer lies in forming a responsive social alliance to counteract the automatic advantage that goes to abusers:

 The systematic study of psychological trauma therefore depends on the support of a political movement.
 Indeed, whether such study can be pursued or discussed in public is itself a political question.
 The study of war trauma becomes legitimate only in a context that challenges the sacrifice of young men in war.
 The study of trauma in sexual and domestic life becomes legitimate only in a context that challenges the subordination of women and children.
 Advances in the field occur only when they are supported by a political movement powerful enough to legitimatize an alliance between investigators and [victims] and to counteract the ordinary social processes of silencing and denial.

-If you’ve been assaulted, abused, stalked, or experienced any of a number of bad things that can happen, you have not only been changed by the situation, but also by the response of those around you to that situation.
-Your best bet is to connect with hotlines and resource organizations specializing in domestic violence, rape, and abuse and receive validation of your experience and knowledge about what to do next.
-Family and friends can be your supplemental source of support.
+If you’ve been assaulted, abused, stalked, or experienced any of a number of bad things that can happen, you have not only been hurt by what happened, but hurt again by the response of those around you.
+The remedy is to connect with hotlines and resource organizations specializing in domestic violence, rape, and abuse and receive validation of your experience and knowledge about what to do next.
+Family and friends can be a supplemental source of support.
 They can’t be what you need on their own.

 When you are secure and in recovery, you can be one of those people that builds a movement for social change that supports people like you.